mj3b/juno/jira_ai_agent_documentation.md

 ## Natural Language Processing Engine

-The Natural Language Processing Engine represents the intellectual core of the Jira AI Analytics Agent, implementing sophisticated algorithms that bridge the gap between human communication patterns and structured data queries.
+The Natural Language Processing Engine represents the intellectual core of the JUNO, implementing sophisticated algorithms that bridge the gap between human communication patterns and structured data queries.
 This engine transforms the traditional paradigm of Jira reporting from a technical, query-language-dependent process into an intuitive, conversational experience that empowers users across all technical skill levels to access complex analytics and insights.

 ### Intent Recognition and Classification